What is fire resistant clothing?

 On the account of the FRC kit, these are the technical terms of reference that you came across while selecting a uniform for your firm.
 The hazards we mentioned above are designed after understanding the difference between flame resistant and fire retardant.
 Let us see what these terms mean and how they help us understand fire-resistant clothing better.

 The flame-resistant fabric material is made of non-flammable fibres, inherently.
 Such materials are chemically structured and naturally resistant to flames.
-The quality of such material is that even if they catch fire, they burn very slowly and will self extinguish to stop the spread of fire further.
+The quality of such material is that even if they catch fire, they burn very slowly and will self-extinguish to stop the spread of fire further.

 The flame retardant clothing material is non-FR fabric, and after a particular chemical procedure, it attains the quality of fire-resistant inherent nature.
 As a result of this chemical treatment, the clothing shows the quality of self-extinguishing and slow-burning.
-There are international standards to comply to produce this FRC raw material for fire and thermal protection.
+There are international standards to comply with to produce this FRC raw material for fire and thermal protection.
 Cotton is the most used baseline fabric used to make FRC.

 Types of FR Clothing (kit)